kinow/kinoshita.eti.br/content/posts/2021-10-17-blender-rendering-on-nvidia-jetson-nano.md

 For now, I am keeping my Thinkpad and will keep thinking how to improve my rendering time.

->Special thanks to Luke Reid for donating his NVIDIA Jetson Nano so I could test it
+>Special thanks to Luke Reid for donating his NVIDIA Jetson Nano, so I could test it
 >with Blender